Egypt Kuwait Holding achieves 44% year-on-year growth in normalised earnings for Q1 2025

 PHOTO

-EKH recorded revenues of USD 195 million for 1Q 2025, marking a 1% y-o-y increase and a solid 17% sequential growth, driven by strong growth momentum across the portfolio, particularly in the fertilizer and petrochemical sectors, underpinned by operational efficiency and favourable market dynamics.
-The Group maintained healthy profitability, with gross profit and EBITDA margins recording 39% and 38% respectively, supported by efficient cost management and sustained operational strength of core business segments.
+EKH recorded revenues of USD 195million for 1Q 2025, marking a 1% y-o-yincrease and a solid 17% sequential growth, driven by stronggrowth momentum across the portfolio, particularly in the fertilizer and petrochemicalsectors, underpinned by operational efficiency and favourable market dynamics.
+The Group maintained healthy profitability, with gross profit and EBITDA margins recording 39% and 38% respectively, supportedby efficient cost management and sustained operational strength of core business segments.
 Meanwhile, net profit recorded USD 39.5 million compared to USD 72.0 million in 1Q 2024, the latter of which was boosted by FX gains amounting to USD 40.2 million.
-Excluding the impact of FX gains, net profit for the first quarter of 2025 grew by a normalised 24% y-o-y.
+Excluding the impact of FX gains, net profit for the first quarter of 2025grew by a normalised24% y-o-y.
 Net profit margin came in at 20% during 1Q 2025.
-Net profit attributable to equity holders amounted to USD 34.1 million in Q1 2025, compared to USD 62.6 million in Q1 2024 which included USD 39.0 million in FX gains.
-Excluding Q1 2024 FX gains, attributable net profit grew by a normalised 44% y-o-y in Q1 2025.
+Net profit attributable to equity holders amounted to USD 34.1mn in 1Q25, compared to USD 62.6mn in 1Q24 which included 39.0mn in FX gains.
+Excluding 1Q24 FX gains, attributable net profit grew by a normalised 44% y-o-y in 1Q25.

 This quarter, we successfully advanced our transformation agenda while maintaining healthy contributions across key sectors, including fertilizers, petrochemicals, and utilities.
 Our revenue base continues to benefit from meaningful USD-linked income, providing natural resilience to currency risk.
 Diversifying and growing our FX profile remains a core strategic priority, supported by our expanding international footprint and focus on export-oriented sectors.